NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

            --output-file-name-prefix anthropic_helpful_only

-Step 2: Generate and revise responses to harmfulness prompts creating the SL-CAI dataset
+Step 2: Generate and revise responses to harmful prompts creating the SL-CAI dataset
 ###################################################################################################

 Run an inference server in the background using the following command: